jimianelli/a4a_review/Report on ADMB contract.md

 Another route would be to put a reasonable penalty on these types of parameters until the last phase (which might be one more than the maximum phase).

-Haven't thought much more about "optimum" phasing here but it did strike me as odd to have the vpar in the 1st phase, seems having a base "ballpark" sigma of say 0.2 to start out would be reasonable, then estimate the values based on the data in later phases (easy to implement).
+More work and thought is needed on setting "optimum" phasing.
+However, we note that it seems odd to have the vpar in the 1st phase, seems having a base "ballpark" sigma of say 0.2 to start out would be reasonable, then estimate the values based on the data in later phases.
+This would be easy to implement.

-Anyway, all for today.
-I put the test directories in the inst/admb folder of the admb_dev branch (need to delete later; just put them for examining).
+Test directories were constructied in the inst/admb folder of the admb_dev branch (need to delete later; just put them for examining).
 The kludgy steps I followed to run a test example were:

 1. navigate to the FLa4a/inst/admb directory in a terminal
 2. compile a4a.tpl: ```admb a4a```